telepresenceio/telepresence/quick-start/demo-react.md

 The error is on a backend service, so **we can add an error page to notify the user** while the bug is fixed.

-## 5. Run the backend service on your laptop
+## 5. Run a service on your laptop

-Now start up the `web-app` backend service on your laptop.
-We'll then make a code change and intercept this service so that we can see the immediate results of a code change to the backend.
+Now start up the `web-app` service on your laptop.
+We'll then make a code change and intercept this service so that we can see the immediate results of a code change to the service.

 1. **In a <u>new</u> terminal window**, change into the repo directory and build the application: